xemantic/shader-web-background/README.md

 #define texture texture2D
 ```

 ### Handling Shadertoy texture parameters

-In Shadertoy each texture binding can have seperate sw
+In [Shadertoy] each texture binding can have separate sampler parameters like interpolation
+or wrapping.
+This functionality cannot be easily ported to WebGL 1, but most shaders
+relaying on these features can be adjusted with code-based workarounds.
+For example if the
-If the texture is supposed to be repeated, then something like this might be more suitable:
+texture is supposed to be repeated, then something like this might be a functional
+replacement of the `texture` function in a given shader:

 ```glsl
 vec4 repeatedTexture(in sampler2D channel, in vec2 uv) {